Spinal Stenosis

 Prolotherapy injections are not epidurals, but may be administered into soft tissues in order to reduce the effects of some stenosis conditions.
 This is certainly one of the less logical and more controversial applications of prolotherapy.
 However, since these are natural therapies, there is little risk to the patient when compared to pharmaceutical injectables.

-Epidural Injections for Spinal Stenosis Pros and Cons
+Epidural Injections Pros and Cons

 Injection treatment is commonplace throughout the back, neck and sciatica care industries.
 In fact, these are the most popular and widely used moderate therapy options, regardless of the specific diagnosis rendered.